gabriellagziel/appoint/GITHUB_TOOLS_SETUP.md

 ```

 ### Step 2: Configure Repository Settings
-1. Go to your GitHub repository
+1. Go to your repository on GitHub
 2. Navigate to **Settings** → **Branches**
 3. Add branch protection rules for `main` and `develop`
 4. Enable required status checks: